 Bodies from across New Mexico come into the Office of the Medical Investigator (OMI) in Albuquerque daily.
-OMI pathologists examined about 4,500 bodies in 2022 and 4,500 the year before, which included those who were victims of homicide, died of a drug overdose, committed suicide, died of natural causes, and those who died in accidents.
+OMI pathologists examined about 4,500 bodies in 2022 and 4,500 the year before, which included those who were victims of homicide, died of a drug overdose, died by suicide, died of natural causes, and those who died in accidents.
 About half of the bodies receive full autopsies and the rest receive external examinations.

 Those numbers would overwhelm many of the 2,000 medical examiner and coroner offices in the United States as they struggle with chronic funding issues, staff shortages, and outdated equipment.
 The acute national shortage of forensic pathologists who conduct autopsies and cause-of-death investigations makes the problem worse.
 The United States has only about 750 practicing forensic pathologists, according to the National Association of Medical Examiners.[1]
 In 2021, they were confronted with almost 21,000 homicides, nearly 100,000 drug-related deaths, and 225,000 people who died in traffic accidents, falls, unintentional poisonings, and other mishaps.
 Another 48,000 died from suicide.